BruceEckel/Question-Of-The-Day/README.md

 Notes
 -------------
 * When you change **main.py**, Flask's automatic refresh doesn't work.
 You have to kill it and restart it to see the results.
 The refresh only seems to work on templates.
+* On Android, open the url https://question-of-the-day.herokuapp.com/ in your browser, then from the browser menu choose "Add to home screen."
+This will add an icon for the app to your device home screen.